What is an x-ray?

 What is contrast dye?

-Contrast dye (also known as contrast medium) is a substance that is sometimes used during plain X-ray, CT scanning, angiography or other tests.
-It helps to enhance the contrast in X-ray images, making it easier to distinguish between normal and diseased or damaged areas.
-It may be given to you orally or by injection.
+Contrast dye (also known as contrast medium) is a substance that is sometimes used during plain x-ray, CT scanning, angiography or other tests.
+It helps to improve the contrast in x-ray images, making it easier to distinguish between normal and diseased or damaged areas.
+It may be given to you orally (by mouth) or by injection.

 Commonly used contrast dyes are iodine-containing contrast medium and gadolinium contrast medium.

 Yes.
-An X-ray uses a small amount of radiation to create an image.
-Some types of X-ray, such as CT scanning and angiography, use higher doses of radiation than plain x-rays.
+An x-ray uses a small amount of radiation to create an image.
+Some types of x-ray, such as CT scanning and angiography, use higher doses of radiation than plain x-rays.
 The amount of radiation used is unlikely to cause any serious problems, but if you are concerned you should talk to your doctor.

-On the whole, it is wise to have X-rays that are necessary, but not ones that won’t help with treatment.
-Children should have alternatives to X-ray, such as an ultrasound, when possible.
+On the whole, it is wise to have x-rays that are necessary, but not ones that won’t help with treatment.
+For example, x-rays do not necessarily help in the diagnosis or treatment of low back pain.

 X-rays and pregnancy